I hope you enjoy my first TWD fic! Reviews are always welcome.

 But he's closing in on her, and he decides that if he can't avoid it, he'll simply ignore it for a little while longer.

 He's only a few metres away when he pauses and watches her slice open the walker's midriff.
-It's enough to turn your stomach, even for him, and it's clear in the set of her shoulders that it's taking a lot to persevere.
+It's enough to turn a stomach, even his, and it's clear in the set of her shoulders that it's taking a lot to persevere.

 She gets about halfway across when she pulls the knife away, and he figures it's a good a time as any to announce his presence.